 If the professionals don’t know better than the market, then who does?

 In this regard, we are thankful to the Obermatt user who spotted our error.
 Swissmetal was on the Top 10 Swiss Safety stocks last week even though it was no longer on the market.
-And I want to thank him even more for the article he published on this subject in the Swiss French press.
+And Dr. Stern wants to thank him even more for the article he published on this subject in the Swiss French press.

 Such discoveries help us eliminate the errors in our algorithms and programs.
 We are glad for any such input.